joel1245/joel-career-site/README.md

 # joel-career-site
-A web to show job openning at jovian and accept aplications
+A web to show job opennings at jovian and accept aplications